Friends of OpenJDK at FOSDEM 2022December 05, 2021

 Any help or advice needed, join us above.

-Join us... and for inspiration and ideas, see the first two links above about the program that was run in this room over the past two years!
+Join us... and for inspiration and ideas, see the links above about the program that was run in this room over the past few years!